S-T-Full-Text-Knowledge-Mining/JASIST-KU-dataset/README.md

 The author team is not responsible for any analysis results or civil disputes resulting from the use of this dataset.

+## How to request data

+If you want to obtain data, you can send an email to contact us.

+Email: jisuanyuyan@163.com